Research Experience

 Yes!
 Students can be paid for their research work ($10-$15/hr, depending on their experience and the work type they perform in the research groups).
 During academic year (Fall and Spring Semesters), students typically work for 5-8 hr/week to avoid overload with the course and research work.
 In summer, students work up to 40 hr/week.

-Students should speak with the research faculty member to indicate their interest and plans for research work.
+Students should speak with a research faculty member to indicate their interest and plans for research work.

 Whom should I contact about undergraduate research opportunities?